Igalia/vkrunner/README.md

 uniform declared as row_major.
 It will look like this:

     1 4 7 0 2 5 8 0 3 6 9

+Note that for the case of arrays of ubo/ssbo, each descriptor, so component on the array, would use their own buffer.
+That means that for each component you should start to fill up the data starting on the offset 0, and now counting from the previous array component.
+This was done on purpose, to avoid need to handle VkPhysicalDeviceLimits:minUniformBufferOffsetAlignment while writing the offsets on the test.

 ## [require] section